-SCR and everis Aerospace, Defense and Security (everis ADS) have successfully completed a new demonstration of the tethered ASTER-T UAV to the Military Emergency Unit (UME) in Madrid.
+SCR and everis Aerospace, Defense and Security (everis ADS) have successfully completed a new demonstration of the tethered ASTER-T UAS to the Military Emergency Unit (UME) in Madrid.

 The drone performed an automated take-off, later to stay in the air for about an hour carrying out surveillance activities through the built-in optical sensor—in both visible and infrared mode.